 |Industrial Ventilation – Energy Cost Reduction Opportunities|

 Most industrial/manufacturing facilities have a negative pressure issue associated with their overall ventilation system.
-This usually leads to excess energy cost, environmental and employee safety issues.
+This usually leads to excess energy cost, as well as environmental and employee safety issues.

-If not, or you’re interested in learning more about industrial ventilation, then this course will be of value to you.
-This course will provide an overview of a typical industrial/manufacturing ventilation system to include; ventilation terminology, system components, operating cost, energy efficiency opportunities, calculating energy cost, case studies, and Focus on Energy Incentives.
+If not, or if you’re interested in learning more about industrial ventilation, then this course will be of value to you.
+It will provide an overview of a typical industrial/manufacturing ventilation system, including: ventilation terminology, system components, operating cost, energy efficiency opportunities, calculating energy cost, case studies, and Focus on Energy incentives.

-Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Plant Engineers, Facility Managers, Building Engineers, Environmental Managers, Utility Managers
+Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Plant Engineers, Facility Managers, Building Engineers, Environmental Managers, and Utility Managers.

 |Motors and Variable Frequency Drives|

-Electric motors systems are responsible for more than 65% of the power consumption in industrial/manufacturing facilities.
+Electric motor systems are responsible for more than 65% of the power consumption in industrial/manufacturing facilities.
 Understanding and analyzing your motor systems can provide opportunities in reducing your overall energy cost.
-Do you know what it cost to run a fully loaded 1 hp motor for an entire year, when to install a variable frequency drive, and/or the decision point in purchasing a new motor over rewinding a motor?
+Do you know what it cost to run a fully-loaded 1 hp motor for an entire year, when to install a variable frequency drive, and/or the decision point in purchasing a new motor over rewinding a motor?

-Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Plant Engineers, Facility Managers, Building Engineers, Environmental Managers, Utility Managers, Procurement, Environment, Health & Safety
+Target Audience: Facility Engineers, Energy Managers & Directors, Maintenance Personnel, Plant Engineers, Facility Managers, Building Engineers, Environmental Managers, Utility Managers, and Procurement, Environment, Health and Safety professionals.

 |Building Operator Certification (Level l and ll)|

-Level l: The Building Operator Certification program trains facilities personnel to understand how these systems work together and how to operate a facility energy efficiently.
-Whether your facility has already taken steps to improve efficiency or you're just beginning, BOC provides the training to keep building operators up to date on the newest energy technology available and to hear best practices firsthand from experts in the field.
+Level l: The Building Operator Certification (BOC) program trains facility personnel to understand how these systems work together and how to operate a facility with efficient energy use.
+Whether your facility has already taken steps to improve efficiency or you're just beginning, BOC provides the training to keep building operators up to date on the newest energy technology available and learn firsthand about best practices from experts in the field.